puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

 In your PuppetDB configuration file(s), edit the `[jetty]` section.
 If you installed from source, edit `/etc/puppetdb/conf.d/jetty.ini`; if you are running from source, edit the config file you chose.

-The `[jetty]` section should contain the following, using your PuppetDB server's hostname and desired ports:
+The `[jetty]` section should contain the following, with                                                                                                 your PuppetDB server's hostname and desired ports:

     [jetty]
     # Optional settings: